Now is the time to renew your membership

-May is traditionally the month we begin our Membership Drive for the coming year.
 Why should you renew your membership in the World Affairs Council?
 Why should you ask your friends to consider joining the World Affairs Council of Hilton Head?

 First and foremost, speaker recruitment for our 2015-2016 program year is well underway.
 Seven Confirmed Speakers already include: Dr. Evan Ellis (China in Latin America); David Goldwyn (U.S. energy foreign policy); the Polish Ambassador to the United States, Ryszard Schnept (Poland); Ellen Laipson, (the Middle East); Ambassador James Jeffrey (Turkey’s Strategy in the Middle East); Dr. Aaron David Miller on (the challenges of the Presidency); and Dr. Jeremi Suri (the legacy of World War II).

 Secondly, the benefits of membership continue to provide you with intellectual stimulation:

 - Attendance at each of the 14 speaker programs during the year

 - Free admission to the Great Decisions Discussion Groups, the Fall Forum and the Summer Forum

 - Access to our state-of-the-art website with information about speakers and events

 - Free access to audio transcripts for all speakers